thismusicisfalse/DAOCPU/README.md

 The generative composition may also be paired with the visualization program.
 In this combination, the visualization program functions like a "meta-conductor".
 It generates "interruption melodies" that causes brief disruptions in musical time.
 The program achieves this by processing the text of the _Dao De Jing_, and translating punctuations into number of notes in a melody.
 It also takes over the introduction-of-mantra function from the conductor program.

 This component may also be used as a "backing track" for an improvizer to perform alongside.
-Documentation for the backing track version is currently under development.
+A backing track version of the composition is currently under development.

 ---